 Unfortunately, the majority of dental patients in the U.S. are intimidated by their dentists who are seen as an authority figure.
 The article asks, “When a dentist declares that there is a problem, that something must be done before it’s too late, who has the courage or expertise to disagree?”

 Most patients experience a dental haze due to varying degrees of anxiety when in the chair, and dentists are fully aware they are talking to a patient half in which can invite a slippery spiel for their dental diagnosis.
-It is upon leaving when a patient takes a breath of fresh air as they open their car door, they feel the trauma of the treatment plan in their hands.
-This is where dental tourism comes in for the courageous and curious.
+It’s upon leaving when a patient takes a breath of fresh air as they open their car door, they feel the trauma of the treatment plan in their hands.
+This is where dental referral companies comes in for the courageous and curious.

 According to the dentist, Jeffrey H. Camm, “Excessive diagnosis and treatment is endemic.”
 A huge component of dentist accountability is the option for a patient to pursue a second opinion.
 When you receive a second opinion in Mexico through our vetted offices, fueling the dentist’s honesty is their genuine respect for patient’s efforts in traveling to them and crossing the border to do so.
 “When we submit to a dentist’s examination, we are putting a great deal of trust into that dentist’s experience and intuition—and, of course, integrity.”
 This article points out all too well the erosion of U.S. dental integrity which hasn’t caught up to the majority of Mexican dentists.
 The dentists we select to partner with us are practicing due to their callings to serve as a dental provider, making the patient’s oral health their priority.